There are many reasons for the economic doldrums here in America. We have the

 Is this some accounting trick, just moving numbers around to make the balance sheet look better?
 No. It’s a fundamental separation of tax accounting from financial

 accounting, entailing the elimination of Depreciation and Cost of Goods Sold (COGS) from tax accounting.
 Those two components of existing tax accounting do more than anything else in the tax code to drive businesses out of business… and they never should have been a part of tax accounting to begin with.

 The Save American Business website goes on to talk about the history of taxation in America, where the rules came from, spreadsheet examples, and some very common sense solutions to provide relief to companies while increasing revenue in Washington.

-At the beginning of 1995, Robert Weil and his wife Julie started Visual Sound in their apartment.
+At the beginning of 1995, Bob Weil and his wife Julie started Visual Sound in their apartment.
 Since then, Visual Sound has become known as one of the premier guitar effects and power supply manufacturers in the world.
-The Weils have also started a new jeans company called Southern Blues Denim Company.
-Robert has used his own experience as a small-business owner to shape the thoughts and ideas for Save American Business.
+The motto, “Real Tone for Real People”, perfectly articulates this Tennessee company’s philosophy.
+“My goal has always been to make the best products money can buy at a price the average musician can afford”, says Weil.
+Bob has used his own experience as a small-business owner to shape the thoughts and ideas for Save American Business.